Consistent heuristic

-Informally, every node i will give an estimate that, accounting for the cost to reach the next node, is always lesser than the estimate at node i+1.
+Informally, every node i will give an estimate that, accounting for the cost to reach the next node, is always lesser than or equal to the estimate at node i+1.

 A consistent heuristic is also admissible, i.e. it never overestimates the cost of reaching the goal (the converse, however, is not always true).
 Assuming non negative edges, this can be easily proved by induction.